Just like people, all dogs sometimes have gas.

 What to do

-You can keep flatulence under control by following with some simple guidelines:
+You can keep flatulence under control by following some simple guidelines:

-- Feed only a name-brand, high-quality food.
-Do not add table foods, especially soybeans (eg, tofu), peas, beans, dairy, or spicy foods.
+- First, feed only a name-brand, high-quality food.
+Do not add table foods, especially soybeans (e.g., tofu), peas, beans, dairy, or spicy foods.

 - Never make sudden changes in diet.
-Dietary changes should usually occur gradually over a period of several weeks.
+Instead, dietary changes should usually occur gradually over several weeks.